 - Product development

-As per a Gartner report, the CTO has overall responsibility for managing the physical and personnel technology infrastructure, including technology deployment, network and system management, integration testing, and developing technical operations personnel.
+As per a Gartner report, the CTO manages the physical and personnel technology infrastructure, including technology deployment, network and system management, integration testing, and developing technical operations personnel.

 While the CTO and a technical co-founder will portray the technical picture and bring those ideas to life, the non-technical founder acts as a conceptual visionary while handling marketing perfectly.
 So, if your tech startup doesn’t have a technical co-founder or a CTO, you still have ample tactics to understand how to launch a tech startup and succeed.

-You can use it as a blueprint for starting your own tech venture.
+You can use it as a blueprint for starting your tech venture.

 Many people think that starting a tech business is only about coding.
 But it’s not.
 Launching a tech business involves planning, managing legal activities, recruiting people, making critical financial decisions, and many more.
 Here’s how you should start:

-No matter whether you are a technical person or not, for an entrepreneur, customers must come first.
-So, before you fall in love with your tech startup ideas, make sure your target audience loves them too.
+Whether you are a technical person or not, customers must come first for an entrepreneur.
+So, before you fall in love with your tech startup ideas, ensure your target audience loves them too.

 The process of finding the scope of your idea is called discovery.
-Before building any tech startup or product, you must know the following things about it:
+Before building any tech startup or product, you must know the following:

-- How is your product or services going to solve that problem?
+- How is your product or service going to solve that problem?

 - Why will users buy your product or services?

-This evidence will give you confidence in your product and help you raise a substantial amount of funding later on.
+This evidence will give you confidence in your product and help you raise substantial funding later.
 Remember, because you are non-technical, you are the right person to go and collect these customers’ insights yourself.

-If you were a technical guy/girl, you might have ended up confusing your potential users with some technical jargon that they couldn’t understand.
-Though the discovery is a never-ending process requiring many resources when building a technical product or business, you can conduct it yourself when starting.
+If you were a technical guy/girl, you might have confused your potential users with technical jargon they couldn’t understand.
+Though discovery is a never-ending process requiring many resources when building a specialized product or business, you can conduct it yourself when starting.

-Here is a complete guide to conducting product discovery to ensure you are building or improvising a needed product that solves a problem.
+Here is a complete guide to conducting product discovery to ensure you build or improvise a needed product that solves a problem.

 What is there in a name?

-The answer is your brand’s first impression which can have a significant impact on your success.
+The answer is your brand’s first impression which can significantly impact your success.
 The wrong names can do worse than failing to connect with your consumers resulting in many hurdles.